abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/Getting-started-V2.md

    ![Manage Your Virtual Machine](media/gext2.png)

 3. If you have not extended the duration prior to when the lab is about to end, a pop-up will appear, giving you the option to extend.
-Click
-   **OK** to proceed.
+Click  **OK** to proceed.

+## Workaround for Copying PowerShell Commands

+If you encounter any difficulties with copy-pasting PowerShell commands directly, you can use the following workaround:

+1. Open a text editor such as Notepad on your local machine.

+2. Copy the PowerShell commands from the lab guide and paste them into the text editor.

+3. Ensure that the formatting of the commands remains intact.

+4. Copy the commands from the text editor and paste them into your virtual machine's terminal or PowerShell window.

+By following this workaround, you can ensure accurate execution of the PowerShell commands in your lab environment.

 ## Let's Get Started with Azure Portal